vercel/next.js/README.md

 }
 ```

-Although it's not required, you will need to add `next/babel` as a preset.
-That's the default preset we use for all Next.js apps.
+You will need to add `next/babel` as a preset.
+This is the default preset for all Next.js apps.
+You can also create your own present based on [`next/babel`](https://github.com/zeit/next.js/blob/master/server/build/babel/preset.js)

 ## Production deployment